-Potatoes are among the most common foods in the world that can be prepared in different methods.
+Potatoes are one of the foods with the most varied options of preparing them.
 Some cooking methods require one to parboil them first, but how long should one parboil potatoes?
 We’ve tested different methods of cooking potatoes after parboiling, and here is what we’ve gathered.

 It takes 5 – 10 minutes to parboil small or diced potatoes and 15 – 20 minutes to parboil a whole potato.
 A general rule of thumb is to boil them until you can effortlessly pierce them with a fork or knife edge without them falling apart.